kings-organic/raymondenormandd/backup/notes.md

 Firewalls Data Pipeline Quantum Computing Predictive Analytics NLP Event Sourcing WebSockets Load Testing Pull Request Artificial Intelligence
 Code Review Algorithm Zero Downtime Deployment Act as if what you do makes a difference.
 It does.
 Framework Dream big and dare to fail.
 Microservices Latency Optimization RabbitMQ
 Success doesn’t just find you.
 You have to go out and get it.
 JWT Multi-threading Simplicity is the ultimate sophistication.
 Data Pipeline React Parallel Processing
+Framework Great things never come from comfort zones.
+Code Review Container Orchestration A/B Testing Opportunities don't happen.
+You create them.
+Zero Downtime Deployment DevOps Simplicity is the ultimate sophistication.
+CI/CD Monitoring If you can dream it, you can do it.
+OAuth